Website Navigation for Screen Readers

 Is there a formal product due at the end of the project?

-If I choose to accept a different program I applied to (whether internal or external to JHU) taking place during the same time frame as this program, can I defer this award to a future period (academic year or summer)?
+If I am awarded funding or accepted through a different program I applied to (whether internal or external to JHU) taking place during the same time frame as this program, can I accept both awards/ programs or defer this award to a future period (academic year or summer)?

 Would you like HOUR staff to review your application documents and provide feedback prior to submitting?
 Interested students may schedule 1 (and ONLY ONE) document review session per individual award program (per year) with HOUR staff.
 You may meet with either Tracy or Deborah; you may not meet with both for review of the same documents.